"The more you read,

 How You Can Help

 Encourage your child to read widely and often.
 The best readers read a variety of texts, for example stories, information books, comics, signs, captions, labels and websites (with your permission).
+Take them to the library where they can choose from a whole variety of books and audio books or join in a story telling session.

-Read to your child so that they hear language correctly modelled.
+Read to your child regularly so that they hear language correctly modelled.
 If your child is lucky enough to speak more than one language, share books in your mother tongue as well.

 Most importantly, have fun.
 We all do well at the things we enjoy!